Skip To Main Content

 A. EHS College course is by invitation only and is for juniors and seniors.
 There is no cost, other than any textbook the course might require.
 Students must stay at EHS for this class.
 Students can select their course from limited course options.
 This course is done online through MCCC.

 Senior college courses are for seniors only.
-Each course will cost $150, plus any textbooks you might need.
+Each course will cost $150-$700, plus any textbooks you might need.
 Students are allowed to leave EHS during the block their college course is scheduled.
 Students can take any 100 or 101 level courses for which they meet the prerequisites.
-Seniors with a 3.5 GPA or higher can take classes at TCNJ (on campus only), Rider (on campus only), or MCCC (on campus classes or online classes).
-Seniors with a 3.0 GPA or higher can take classes at MCCC (on campus classes or online classes).
+Seniors with a 3.75 GPA or higher can take classes at TCNJ.

 Q. Will my classes be virtual or in-person?